-12.3.2 If the proposed operation and maintenance entity falls within paragraph (a), (b), (c), or (d) above, a preliminary letter of intent or statement from such entity must be submitted to the Agency with the permit application, or in a permit modification request, indicating the entity's intention to accept responsibility for operation and maintenance of the permitted system.
+If the proposed operation and maintenance entity falls within paragraph (a), (b), (c), or (d) above, a preliminary letter of intent or statement from such entity must be submitted to the Agency with the permit application, or in a permit modification request, indicating the entity's intention to accept responsibility for operation and maintenance of the permitted system.
 The letter of intent or statement must clearly indicate what portions of the system will be operated and maintained by the entity, and whether any portions of the system are to be operated and maintained by another entity.
 If portions of the system are to be operated and maintained by another entity, similar letters of intent or statements must be received from those entities.
 Upon approval by the Agency, all such identified entities will be responsible for operation and maintenance of the system.

-12.3.3 A construction permittee is an acceptable operation and maintenance entity, provided the property on which all of the permitted project is located will continue to be owned or controlled by the construction permittee.
-When a permittee intends to convey the property to a third party, the permittee will be an approved operation and maintenance entity from the time construction begins until the system is transferred to the established legal entity approved by the Agency.
+A construction permittee is an acceptable operation and maintenance entity, provided the property on which all of the permitted project is located will continue to be owned or controlled by the construction permittee.
+When a construction permittee intends to convey the property to a third party, the permittee will be an approved operation and maintenance entity from the time construction begins until the system is transferred to the established legal entity approved by the Agency.
 If a permittee intends to convey or transfer any portion of the property on which the permitted project is located, the permittee may continue to be the long-term operation and maintenance entity only if appropriate drainage easements, cross drainage agreements or similar documents that provide the entity with the legal capability and authority to operate and maintain the permitted project is approved as part of the permit application, are recorded in the official records of the applicable county, and are in effect prior to any conveyance or transfer of the property or conversion of the permit to the operation and maintenance phase, whichever occurs first.
-Where the property is leased or rented to a third party, the property owner shall continue to be the responsible operation and maintenance entity.
+Where the property is leased or rented to a third party, the property owner shall continue to be the responsible operation and maintenance entity, unless the Lessor is the permittee.

-12.3.4 Homeowners’ associations, property owners’ associations, and condominium owners’ or master associations (collectively, “Associations”) are acceptable operation and maintenance entities only if they have the financial, legal, and administrative capability to provide for the long term operation and maintenance of the project.
+Homeowners’ associations, property owners’ associations, and condominium owners’ or master associations (collectively, “Associations”) are acceptable operation and maintenance entities only if they have the financial, legal, and administrative capability to provide for the perpetual operation and maintenance of the project.
 Accordingly, the applicant must:

 Submit draft Articles of Incorporation, Declaration, Restrictive Covenants, Deed Restrictions or other organizational and operation documents, or draft amendments thereto, that affirmatively assign responsibility to the Association for the operation or maintenance of the project.
 Model language for Declaration and Restrictive Covenants is included in section 7 of the “References and Design Aids” for Volume I. The Association documents must comply with Chapters 617, 718, 719, and 720, F.S., as applicable.

-(b) Submit documentation that the Association will have sufficient powers (reflected in governing documents where applicable), to:
+Submit documentation that the Association will have sufficient powers (reflected in governing documents where applicable), to:

-1. Own and convey property;
+Own and convey property;